The realization space of an unstable coalgebra: Cosimplicial unstable coalgebras

 \subsection{Cosimplicial comodules over a cosimplicial coalgebra}

-In this subsection, we discuss the homotopy theory of cosimplicial comodules over a cosimplicial coalgebra $C^\bu$ over $\mathbb{F}$.
+In this subsection, we discuss the homotopy theory of cosimplicial comodules over a cosimplicial $\mathbb{F}$-coalgebra $C^\bu$.
 The results here are mostly dual to results about simplicial modules over a simplicial ring due to Quillen \cite{Quillen:HA}.
-We will mainly be interested in the K\"unneth spectral sequences obtained in Theorem~\ref{Kunneth spectral sequence 2}.

-Recall that $\Vec$ is the category of graded $\F$-vector spaces and a cosimplicial coalgebra $C^\bu$ is a cococommutative, counital coalgebra object in $c\Vec$.
-In particular, every $C^\bu$ carries a cosimplicial and an internal grading.
+Let $C^{\bu}$ be a cosimplicial graded $\mathbb{F}$-coalgebra, i.e., a cocommutative, counital coalgebra object in $c\Vec$.
+Note that $C^\bu$ carries a cosimplicial and an internal grading.